 How has literacy been used to secure freedom in both the past and the present?

-By the time we get to the age of nine or ten, we don’t really think about how many times a day we rely on reading to help them us the most basic tasks like reading labels on our favorite cereal boxes, or street signs while riding a bike.
+By the time we get to the age of nine or ten, we don’t really think about how many times a day we rely on reading to help us with the most basic tasks, like reading labels on our favorite cereal boxes, or street signs while riding a bike.
 Literacy, or the ability to read, is a skill we develop over time.
 For many, it starts with learning our ABCs or having a story read aloud to us.
 For others, it begins on that first day of school in Kindergarten.
 But in history, the ability to read and write has not always been a right or freely allowed.
 Seizing Freedom, a podcast from our friends at VPM explores the voices of Black Americans who risked their lives to fight for their own visions of what freedom could be — the personal history of the struggle to define freedom after 400 years of slavery, including the right to learn to read.
 (Listen to Seizing Freedom, “Truth Makes the Man Free,” segment 1.)

 “A man who has learning can always find friends and get along very well in the world without having to work hard.
 But if you don’t got any learning, you’ll have to work hard for a poor living all your days.”